 Originally formed at the behest of King Kamehameha III, the Royal Hawaiian Band is dedicated to preserving historic and contemporary Hawaiian musical culture.
 Enjoy performances at the beautiful Iolani Palace.

 Getting In: Admission to the Royal Hawaiian Concerts is free.
-If you’re interested in touring the beautiful Iolani Palace another time, Iolani Palace tickets are included with the Go Oahu® Card.
+If you’re interested in touring the beautiful Iolani Palace another time, Iolani Palace tickets are included with the Go Oahu® pass.

 Kuhio Beach Hula Show